 The thing is, there’s a third choice beyond staying or going.
 Europeans could create something new.
 As it stands, Germany increasingly exercises a veto over other countries’ economic policies.
 But Europeans could build federal institutions and decide their economic future together, where the views and priorities of each European citizen would count every bit as much as those of the folk who live beyond the Rhine.

 It’s not as if no one argues for this.
 Yannis Varoufakis wants it.
 Thomas Piketty wants it.
 Even Martin Schulz is into it, and he’s German.
 It hasn’t gone anywhere.
 Why?
 Because who has the authority to create it?
 European political institutions are set up as nation-states.
 This is true even on the European level – nation-states like Germany make the key decisions.

-The European parliament has almost no power.
-The nation-states’ claim to authority is grounded on this notion that they represent specific national peoples.
+The European Parliament has almost no power.
+The nation-states’ claim to authority is grounded on the notion that they represent specific national peoples.
 The British state conceived as the sovereign is representative of the British people.
-The German state represents the German people, the French state the French, the Italian the Italian, and so on.
-When Europe runs into trouble, Europeans try to use their nation-states to help them, but the nation-state frames everything in its own terms.
+The German state represents the German people, the French state the French, the Italian, and so on.
+When Europe runs into trouble, Europeans try to use their nation-states to help them, but the nation-state frames everything on its own terms.
 When Britain has a referendum on Brexit, it claims the referendum is legitimate because it represents the will of the British people.
-Insofar as Brexit is democratic, the “demos” which rules is the British demos.
+Insofar as Brexit is democratic, the “demos” that rules are the British demos.